OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

    'http://ogr.maptools.org/'.
 This is the application target namespace.
 -  **FORMAT**: This can be set to :

+   -  *GML2* in order to write GML files that follow GML 2.1.2 (Default before GDAL 3.4)
    -  *GML3* in order to write GML files that follow GML 3.1.1 SF-0
       profile.
    -  *GML3Deegree* in order to produce a GML 3.1.1 .XSD